BardoBard/Bardrix/Docs/Bardrix_Reference.md

         - Calculates the normal of the shape at the given point.
         - **Returns** the normal of the shape at the point.

+### sphere

+A class that represents a sphere in the scene. \
+It has a radius and a position and a material.
+It inherits from the `shape` class.

+- Constructors:
+    - Default constructor
+        - Initializes the sphere to a radius of 1, a position of (0, 0, 0) and a default material.
+    - Parameterized constructor
+        - Initializes the sphere to the given position and radius.
+        - Initializes the sphere to the given position, material and radius.
+- Setters/Getters:
+    - `set_radius(radius : double)`
+        - Sets the radius of the sphere.
+        - **Degenerate cases**:
+            - If the radius is less than zero, it will be set to zero.
+    - `get_radius()`
+        - **Returns** the radius of the sphere.
+    - `set_position(position : point3)`
+        - Sets the position of the sphere.
+    - `get_position()`
+        - **Returns** the position of the sphere.
+    - `set_material(material : material)`
+        - Sets the material of the sphere.
+    - `get_material()`
+        - **Returns** the material of the sphere.
+- Methods:
+    - `intersect(ray : ray)`
+        - Checks if the ray intersects with the sphere and calculates the intersection point.
+        - **Returns** an optional `point3` of the intersection point.
+            - If the ray intersects with the sphere, it should return the intersection point.
+            - If the ray does not intersect with the sphere, it should return an std::nullopt.
+    - `bounding_box()`
+        - Calculates the bounding box of the sphere.
+        - **Returns** a new bounding box of the sphere.
+    - `normal_at(point : point3)`
+        - Calculates the normal of the sphere at the given point.
+        - **Returns** the normal of the sphere at the point.
+- Operators:
+    - `==`
+        - Compares the position, radius, and material of the two spheres.
+        - **Returns** a boolean value, true if the spheres are equal.
+    - `!=`
+        - Compares the position, radius, and material of the two spheres.
+        - **Returns** a boolean value, true if the spheres are not equal.

 ## Algorithm

 This part includes classes that are used for the algorithms, like binary_tree, bvh_tree etc.